ClaireMah/Capstone/README.md

 - This script is designed to collect images in a semi-autonomous manner to be used in a photogrammetric bundle adjustment
 - To set up, find a large open indoor space with bright lighting.
 - Choose 2 distinct symbols.
 Currently, the program is coded to use red squares as boundary points for navigation and green circles for bundle adjustment points.
+- Note: If symbol detection is difficult, it is recommended to attach a white background to each symbol to improve the contrast
+- Clearly number each symbol so that the numbers are easily visible from the drone imagery
 - Tape symbols to the floor.
     - Boundary points should make a circle, approximately 2m across.
     - Photogrammetry points can be placed anywhere within the circle.
 Recommended to use at least 15.